vipinupenn/VipinPractice/README.md

 #VipinPractice

-This project is based on Rest-assured libraries and integrated with cucumber BDD framework.
+This project is utilizing Rest-assured libraries and integrated with cucumber BDD framework.

 In order to run the test, navigate to "/src/test/java/stepDefinitions/TestRunner.java" and run the tests.